Courier chess: Albers's Courier-Spiel

 H. G. Albers attempted to popularize the game in Germany in 1821 with updated rules.
 The starting setup for Albers' "Courier-Spiel" is the same as for medieval courier chess.
 The king, queen, courier (with the powers of the modern bishop), knight, and rook have their modern powers.
 The bishop (or archer) can move one square diagonally, or leap diagonally to the second square.
 The fool, standing beside the queen, moves one square in any direction.
 The sage, standing beside the king, combines the powers of the fool and the knight.
 The pawn moves like the modern pawn, except that after reaching the farthest rank it must remain there for two moves before taking up its new career as a piece.

 Castling is permitted, if all squares between the king and the rook are vacant, the king has not been checked, the rook is not en prise, neither has moved, and no square between them is under attack.
 The king moves to the bishop's square, and the rook leaps over him to the courier's square, in either wing.

 The rule on stalemate has not been preserved; the subject was unsettled in Germany well into the nineteenth century.

 Subsequent attempts to modernize courier chess include Modern Courier Chess (Paul Byway, starting 1971).
 An attempt has recently been made to make this game fully compatible with FIDE modern conventions: Reformed Courier-Spiel (Clément Begnis, 2011).

 Modern Courier Chess

-Another updated variant of Courier Chess was developed FIDE Master Paul V. Byway and was described in articles on the Variant Chess magazine.
-Some of the weaker pieces were further enhanced and the starting lineup was reorganized into the following starting position: RNCBFQKFBCNR (this depicts white's starting position).
+Another updated variant of Courier Chess was developed by FIDE Master Paul V. Byway and was described in Variant Chess magazine.
+Some of the weaker pieces were further enhanced and the starting lineup was reorganized into the following starting position: RNCBFQKFBCNR (this depicts White's starting position).